HallLabs/tracy_matdb/docs/workflow.rst

    are setup correctly.
 3. Run `matdb_build.py matdb.yaml -x` to queue the jobs with the job scheduler.
-4. Run `matdb_build.py matdb.yaml -c` to cleanup the VASP calculations and extract the relevant parameters for the next round of calculations.
+4. Run `matdb_build.py matdb.yaml -e` to extract the relevant
+   parameters for the next round of calculations.

 These steps are repeated until all databases have been calculated and cleaned up.
-For example, after running this the first time, the `PhononDFT` calculations will be finished and cleaned up.
-These are needed by `PhononDatabase` to created modulated configurations, so we run all four steps again.
-This can be repeated until the database is ready.